sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 Building on the classical biology of genetics, Golden Era biologists investigated biological questions through a reductionist framework.
 The inductive bias guiding most experiments was that high-level biological phenomena -- heredity, differentiation, development, cell division -- could be explained by the action of a relatively small number of molecules.
-From this inductive bias, a necessary and sufficient molecular actor that gave rise to a biological phenomenon became the gold standard for "mechanism" in the life sciences[^4].
+From this inductive bias, the gold standard for "mechanism" in the life sciences was defined as necessary and sufficient molecule that causes a biological phenomenon[^4].

-Though molecular biology emerged from a model building past, the processes under investigation during the Golden Era were often too complex to meaningfully modeled using the tools of the day.
+Though molecular biology emerged from a model building past, the processes under investigation during the Golden Era were often too complex to model quantitatively with the tools of the day.
-While Pauling could build a useful, analog computer from first principles to interrogate structural hypotheses, most questions involving more than a single molecular species eluded this form of analytical modeling.
+While Pauling could build a useful, analog computer from first principles to interrogate structural hypotheses, most questions involving more than a single molecular species eluded this form of analytical attack.

+The search to discover how genes are turned on and off in a cell offers a compact example of this complexity.
 Following the revelation of DNA structure and the DNA basis of heredity, Fraçois Jacob and Jacques Monod formulated a hypothesis that the levels of enzymes in invididual cells were regulated by how much messenger RNA was produced from corresponding genes.
 Interrogating a hypothesis of this complexity was intractable through simple analog computers of the Pauling style -- how would one even begin to ask which molecular species governed transcription, which DNA sequences conferred regulatory activity, and which products were produced in response to which stimuli using 1960's methods?

 Rather, Jacob and Monod turned to the classical toolkit of molecular biology.
 They proposed a hypothesis that specific DNA elements controlled the expression of genes in response to stimuli, then directly tested that hypothesis using a complex experimental system[^5].
-Modeling the underlying biology was so intractable, that it was simply more efficient to test hypotheses in the real system than to explore in a simplified version.
+Modeling the underlying biology was so intractable that it was simply more efficient to test hypotheses in the real system than to explore in a simplified version.

 **The questions posed by molecular biology outpaced the measurement and computational technologies in complexity, beginning a long winter in the era of empirical models.**

 # Learning the rules of life

-> John von Neumann wrote a very interesting essay many years ago, in which he asked, How does one state a theory of pattern vision?
+> John von Neumann [...] asked, How does one state a theory of pattern vision?
 And he said, maybe the thing is that you can’t give a theory of pattern vision -- but all you can do is to give a prescription for making a device that will see patterns!
 In other words, where a science like physics works in terms of laws, or a science like molecular biology, to now, is stated in terms of mechanisms, maybe now what one has to begin to think of is algorithms.
 Recipes.
 Procedures. -- Sydney Brenner[^6]

 Biology's first models followed from the physical science tradition, building "up" from first principles to predict the behavior of more complex systems.
 As molecular biology entered The Golden Era, the systems of interest crossed a threshold of complexity, no longer amenable to this form of bottom up modeling.